holla-world/localize-spreadsheet-bot/README.md

 - The script will preserve everything that is above the tags: < !-- AUTO-GENERATED --> or // AUTO-GENERATED
 - Your spreadsheet should be "Published" for this to work
 - You need to have git installed for the installation

-## From Android Res Folder
-If you got the existing resources developed under Android Resource folder, you can use one of these library to generate Google Sheet format based on the original translation file.
-Install the module into your IDE and it will do that magic [Source](https://github.com/LiewJunTung/Android-strings-xml-csv-converter)